hpi-swa-lab/godot-pronto/changelog/i6w2_cp.md

 ## API Changes

+- *There should be no breaking changes.*
 - New `Behavior.selected()` is called when the user selects the behavior in the editor.
+Behavior can check the current selection using `Behavior.is_being_edited()`.
 - Behaviors can request an `ExpressionEditor` for a property (to edit a script in the inspector) by overriding `Behavior.wants_expression_inspector()` instead of hard-coding them.
 They can also provide a custom default script through `Behavior.initialize_connection_script()`.

 ## Documentation